MdSaddamKazmi/CAP/README.md

 Below steps have been taken ==>
-* A file has been created inside srv folder with naming convention as namespace-service.js  // here the file name is StudentDetails-service.js
+* A file was created inside srv folder with naming convention as namespace-service.js  // here the file name is StudentDetails-service.js

 * Added the code to update email as firstname + last name + @gmail.com if email field is left blank while creating student record